Gangadhar-Kuratti/My_Python-course/README.md

 - program to count the digits
 - prgram to find the largest of three numbers
 - program to count the upper characters

+## Completed (Day_41)
+- Practice set 41 ✅

+## Programs
+- program to count the even numbers
+- program to check pallindrome or not